 9. Bat Wine Cork

-Bats are associated with Halloween probably due to their links with Vampires.
+Bats are associated with Halloween, probably due to their links with Vampires.
 The bat wings and ears were made from craft felt.

 There are a few wine corks left in the jar to craft with.
-Perhaps I could make some more Halloween characters to add to the collection, such as witches and wizards like my Halloween Gnomes.
+Perhaps I could make some more Halloween decorations to add to the collection, such as witches and wizards like my Halloween Gnomes.

 There are more Halloween crafts on allfreeholidaycrafts.